Red meat causes cancer, diabetes, and heart disease – so says the media.

 Yet another benefit of grass-fed beef is its vitamin and mineral content.
 Compared to grain-fed beef, grass-fed has higher levels of zinc, iron, phosphorus, sodium, and potassium.
 (21) Those with chronic fatigue tend to have lower zinc level, (22) but simply adding a zinc supplement has been shown to improve both energy levels and immune function.
 (23) Instead of supplementing zinc, opt to get it from a food source, like grass-fed beef.

-Should you limit red meat consumption if you’re fatigued?
+Should you limit eating red meat if you’re tired?

 Well, that depends.
 Both grain and grass-fed beef have a lot of beneficial nutrients that are essential to energy production.
-In this context, eating any type of red meat is recommended.
+Because of this, eating any type of red meat is recommended.

 But when you dig a little deeper, you do find a great deal of difference between the vitamins, minerals, antioxidants, and omega-3 fatty acids found in grass-fed vs grain-fed beef.
-When you’re battling an illness like chronic fatigue syndrome, I believe you need to do everything you can to stack the odds in favor of creating healthy mitochondria.
+When you’re battling an illness like chronic fatigue syndrome, you need to do everything you can to create healthy mitochondria.
 That could mean lowering your grain-fed beef consumption.
 This should help lower your omega-6 and 9 levels.

 Grass-fed beef will help.
 It’s one of the healthiest foods you can go for.
 Enjoy!